-Outgoing phone calls have a minimum call charge equivalent to 1 minute (so you’ll pay a minimum of 30p per call).
-Thereafter, you’re charged for calls on a per-minute basis so the length of all phone calls will be rounded up to a full minute.
-To give an example, an outgoing phone call lasting for 61 seconds will be charged by EE as a 2-minute call (2 x 30p = 60p).
+Outgoing phone calls have a minimum charge equivalent to 1 minute, so you’ll pay a minimum of 35p per call.
+Thereafter, you’ll be charged for calls on a per-minute basis where the length of all phone calls will be rounded up to a full minute.
+To give an example, an outgoing phone call lasting for 61 seconds will be charged by EE as a 2-minute call (2 x 35p = 70p).

-The charges of 30p/minute and 12p/text make EE one of the UK’s most expensive networks for Pay As You Go.
-Rival offerings like ASDA Mobile, which also uses coverage from EE, charge just 8p/minute and 4p/text (this is less than one-third of the rates on EE Pay As You Go).
+With charges of 35p/minute and 15p/text, EE is one of the UK’s most expensive mobile networks for Pay As You Go usage.
+Rival networks like ASDA Mobile, which also offers coverage from EE, charge just 8p/minute and 4p/text.
+This is less than one-third of the rates charged on EE Pay As You Go.

 A Cheaper Alternative

 For a better value alternative to EE Pay As You Go, we’d recommend ordering a free SIM card from ASDA Mobile.
-A lower-cost network that also uses coverage from EE, ASDA Mobile gives you larger allowances for a lower monthly price.
+ASDA offers a lower-cost mobile service with the exact same coverage you’d get on EE (including high-speed 4G data).

-The following table shows the bundles available from ASDA Mobile:
+The following table shows 30-day bundles available from ASDA Mobile:

-For light users, ASDA Mobile is also a better value option if you want to pay as you go without the commitment of buying a bundle.
-They charge just 8p/minute, 4p/text and 5p/MB (whereas EE charges 30p/minute and 12p/text).
+For light users, ASDA Mobile is also a better value option if you want to pay as you go without the commitment of buying a bundle every month.
+ASDA charges just 8p/minute, 4p/text and 5p/MB (whereas EE charges 35p/minute and 15p/text).

-If you’re already an EE Pay As You Go customer, you can buy a pack by logging in to the My EE website or app.
-You can also buy a pack by calling 150 or by sending a text message to 150 with the relevant shortcode:
+If you’re already an EE Pay As You Go customer, you can buy a pack by texting the following shortcode to 150:

 |£10 Everything Pack||Text EP10 to 150|